manucho7/manucho7/README.md

 Here is what im up to:
 <br />
-- 🔭 I’m currently working on ... some react applications
+- 🔭 I’m currently working on ... some mern stack applications
-- 🌱 I’m currently learning ... react ecosystem, react-native, typescript
+- 🌱 Tech im interested in ... react ecosystem, react-native, typescript
 - 📫 How to reach me: ... manuel.blanco77@gmail.com

 <hr />